- Meet Our Staff

-- Faculty are responsible for referring students with disabilities to Student Disability
+- Faculty are responsible for referring students with disabilities to Student Accessibility

-Services and are strongly encouraged to include the following statement on the course
+Resource Center and are strongly encouraged to include the following statement on

-“In compliance with university policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact Student Disability Services in Downing University Center, A-200.
+“In compliance with university policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact Student Accessibility Resource Center in Downing University Center, A-200.
 The phone number is 270-745-5004.
-Please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from Student Disability Services.”
+Please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from the Student Accessibility Resource Center .”

 - Faculty members traveling abroad are encouraged to have the following statement on